Fermoy GAA

-Fermoy GAA is a Gaelic Athletic Association based in the town of Fermoy, Cork, Ireland.
+Fermoy GAA is a Gaelic Athletic Association based in the town of Fermoy, County Cork, Ireland.
 The club fields teams in competitions organized by the Cork GAA county board and the Avondhu GAA divisional board.
 The club plays both Gaelic football and hurling.

 History

 Fermoy Gaelic Athletic Association club was founded in 1886 at a meeting in the National League Rooms (now called Fermoy Commercial club in O'Neill Crowley Quay or present home to the Fermoy Bridge club).
 William Troy was the club's first chairman.
 He was also one of the Munster delegates to the second All-Ireland Congress held in Thurles in 1887, and was elected one of the first Vice-Presidents of the GAA National Executive Body.

 Clondulane village in the suburbs of Fermoy was the hub of Fermoy teams at that time, due to the large employment available at the Flour Mills which were situated there for many years.